communityii/yii2-common/PLUGINS.md

     ],
 ```

-The plugin class can be any class that implements the `comyii\common\PluginInterface` interface.
+The plugin class can be any class that implements the `comyii\common\interfaces\PluginInterface` interface.

 ```php
 interface PluginInterface